peterhinch/micropython-nano-gui/DRIVERS.md

         return False
     return True
 ```
+The constructor should create a bound variable:
+* `demo_mode = False`
+This may be set in the setup file to enable standard asynchronous demos to run
+on ePaper.
+The result is visually poor, with regular full updates.

 There should be two bound `Event` instances:
 * `.updated` The driver sets this when the data has been copied to the device.
 * `.complete` This is set when the physical refresh of the display has completed